25 Easy Summer Meals for Pennies

 Each of the meals below is under $1 per serving.
 I’m all about spending less on food (except for occasional splurges) so we can spend more money on travelling and fun experiences.

-An added bonus is that most of these recipes don’t use the oven, so you don’t have to heat up your house.
-All of these recipes manage to be yummy, filling, easy and cheap at the same time!
+Not only are all of these summer meals cheap, but they also manage to be yummy, filling and easy!
 The idea is to keep things simple, so you don’t have to watch all the fun summer from the kitchen!

 Cheap and Easy Summer Meals: